EM8250 - Companies: Employer Compliance

 The main employer irregularities and from whom the liability is usually recovered are set out at EM8251.
 Broadly PAYE and NIC irregularities, including non-director benefits, are recovered by a Class 6 settlement offer with the company while director benefits are dealt with by assessment or by Class 1A settlement with the director personally, but the company will be liable to NICs on

-• Class 1A NICs on car and fuel benefits for years up to and including 1999/2000.
+• Class 1A NICs on car and fuel benefits for years up to and including 1999/2000, and

 • Class 1A NICs on practically all benefits not caught for Class 1 for 2000/2001 onwards.

-These powers provide the statutory authority for employer compliance review work.
 Initially, employer compliance staff limit their review to current year records for which no company or director returns have been submitted so there is no question of prejudicing a company enquiry.
-Where the review is extended into previous years the guidance in ECH makes it clear that employer compliance staff must confine their queries to matters relating to employer obligations.
+Where the review is extended into previous years the guidance in Compliance Operational Guidance (COG) makes it clear that employer compliance staff must confine their queries to matters relating to employer obligations.
 There will be some records that have been used to complete both the company and employer returns.

 Whatever the reasons for selecting a close company return for full enquiry, a review of compliance with obligations under the PAYE and NICs regulations should always be included as part of the risk assessment of the company tax return.